 This is a walk through the ruins and remains of Delhi as it was 700 years ago.
-A walk through an era and with not much signs of modernity.
-Aga Khan trust for Culture conducts regular walks in Nizamuddin.
+A walk through an era, and with not many signs of modernity.
+Aga Khan Trust for Culture conducts regular walks in Nizamuddin.
 The guides are the local youth of Nizamuddin Basti who have been trained for the purpose.
 It also serves as one of the ways to provide a livelihood for this urban village.

 Recommend you to read the following travel blog on Places to visit in Delhi.